-How big hot tub do you need?
+How big should your hot tub be?

-When advising people on how to choose a wood fired hot tub, we’re asking them to think about the people that will sit in it together, as well as about the space available in their garden.
+When advising people on how to choose a wood-fired hot tub, we’re asking them to think about the people that will sit in it together, as well as about the space available in their garden.

 Are you going to have family or friend gatherings to enjoy your spa, or will you use a wooden hot tub primarily for one or two of you?
-When not limited by space, you may equally get a wood burning hot tub with an external or internal heater.
+When not limited by space, you may equally get a wood-burning hot tub with an external or internal heater.